Monday, Simtember 12, 2416 | Silverton Estate | Bay City, Califorsimia

 “Kass, you’re not making sense.”

 “Here’s my theory.
 Bella drops out of the picture to spend more time with her family.
-Stanley hires Heather.
+The director hired Heather.
 They film the opening scenes in Bay City.
 Now what if Heather knew Bella and she went to Bella for advice, or maybe they were even friends and Bella secured the part for her friend after backing out of the film herself?
 So they were all in Bay City in spring 2096 and my mother was here too, in this house to be exact.
 In fact, I was too, kind-of, because Mamma was pregnant with me.”

 “Kass, that’s a wild theory, but what?
 You think they all lived in this house?”
 Ayesha’s eyes grew wide.